 Does it hurt?

 The euthanasia procedure is a series of two injections.
 The first is an injection of a sedative, administered into the muscle.
 This injection can sting briefly while it is being administered, but the sensation subsides quickly.
-This injection relaxes your pet over the course of 5-10 minutes, inducing a light plane of anesthesia.
+The injection relaxes your pet over the course of 5-10 minutes, inducing a light plane of anesthesia.
 The last thing your beloved pet will know is being with you while falling asleep.
 The second injection is administered into the vein.
-It is an overdose of an anesthetic which stops the heart.
+It is an overdose of anesthetic which stops the patient’s heart.